ALS Focus Patient and Caregiver Advisory Committee

 John and Loretta Russo

 Since John Russo’s diagnosis in 2013, he and his wife Loretta Russo have been active advocates for people with ALS at both the federal and state level in New Jersey.
-John has also been a consumer reviewer for the Congressionally Directed Medical Research Program for four years.
+John has also been a consumer reviewer for the Congressionally Directed Medical Research Program since 2015.
 Prior to diagnosis, John worked in the dialysis industry for 29 years in various sales, consulting, and business development roles.
-Loretta and John have been married for 36 years.
-They enjoy hosting friends and relatives at our home in southern New Jersey.
+Loretta and John have been married since 1983.
+They enjoy hosting friends and relatives at their home in southern New Jersey.

 Michael is the Owner and Publisher of Coffee News South Jersey, which is a weekly fun reading paper and with its first printing in July 2012.
 His wife, Suzanne, was an integral part of the business.
 She was a tremendous and beloved kindergarten teacher and gave her students love, encouragement, and a thirst for learning, in a challenging low-income school district in Bridgeton, NJ.
 Suzanne was an excellent stepmother to our two children.
 As the owner of my business, I had flexibility to be with Suzanne for appointments and care giving.